Executive Assistant to the Owner

 David Kordansky Gallery currently operates a 20,000 square foot facility in Mid-City Los Angeles.
 Opened in September 2014, this location encompasses two adjacent and equally sized gallery spaces, allowing for maximum flexibility in the mounting of solo, group, and historical exhibitions.

-In 2020, the gallery will expand its premises, renovating three structures and creating a central landscaped courtyard between them.
-The expansion will feature over 7,000 square feet of exhibition and storage space, as well as 2,300 square feet of outdoor space for a diversity of programming, including performance, film, and outdoor sculpture.
-Among the indoor spaces is a 2,000-square-foot gallery that, taken together with the current two exhibition spaces, makes it possible to mount three separate shows simultaneously.
+In September 2020, the gallery completed a 12,800-square-foot expansion of its premises, renovating three structures and creating a central landscaped courtyard between them.
+This 2,300 square feet of flexible exterior space allows for a diversity of programming, including performance, film, and outdoor sculpture.
+Among the indoor spaces is a 2,000-square-foot exhibition space that, taken together with the original gallery, makes it possible to mount three separate shows simultaneously.

 The gallery’s artists have been the subjects of solo exhibitions in acclaimed museums worldwide and regularly appear in landmark biennials and thematic group shows.
 They work in all media and styles, defined as a group by their heterogeneity and individuality rather than their allegiance to any single aesthetic position.
 The exhibition program is dedicated to presenting artists’ work with passion and intellectual rigor, and to bringing the utmost care and precision to the showcasing of their visions.